 - Student Physical Therapy Association, Students in Free Enterprise (SIFE)

-The University of Mary offers convocations that vary in topic but include faculty- and student-led lectures and discussion provided for students to gain educational insight.
+The University of Mary offers convocations on a wide variety of topics that include faculty- and student-led lectures and discussion provided for students to gain educational insight.
 The convocations also host special guest speakers from around the globe.

-In addition to all these clubs and activities, a group called Fellowship of Catholic University Students (FOCUS) sponsors Bible studies at the University of Mary.
+In addition to all these clubs and activities, the Fellowship of Catholic University Students (FOCUS) sponsors Bible studies at the University of Mary.

-The University of Mary offers both men and women students the opportunity to apply for a faith-based residence life experience.
+In additional to its residence halls, the University of Mary offers men and women students the opportunity to apply for a faith-based residence life experience.
 The experiences have residents make a common commitment to pursuing a virtuous life together as a community, all while receiving spiritual direction to discern their vocations.

-With over 70 undergraduate programs, 14 master’s degree programs, and 3 doctoral programs, the University of Mary offers a wide range of career opportunities.
-And with a placement rate of 99%, Mary graduates succeed in obtaining employment or entering graduate school.
-Mary offers several professional preparation programs, including such fields as business, education, nursing, physical therapy, other health science specializations such as respiratory therapy, and newly-launched specializations in engineering (chemical, civil, electrical, mechanical, and petroleum).
+With 55 undergraduate majors, 14 master’s programs, and four doctoral programs, the University of Mary offers a wide range of career opportunities.
+With a job or graduate school placement rate of 96 percent, Mary graduates succeed in obtaining employment or continuing their studies at the next level.
+Mary offers professional preparation programs, including such fields as business, education, nursing, physical therapy, other health science specializations (like respiratory therapy), and specializations in engineering (civil, electrical, mechanical).

 YEAR-ROUND CAMPUS PROGRAM

-Mary has just launched a groundbreaking “Year-Round Campus” program that allows students the opportunity to complete a bachelor’s degree in 2.6 years and a master’s degree in 4!
-This program allows students to realize an estimated lifetime financial benefit over $600,000 by graduating with two degrees in just four years.
+Mary has now launched a groundbreaking ‘Year-Round Campus’ program that allows students the option to complete a bachelor’s degree in 2.6 years and a master’s degree in four!
+This program allows students to realize an estimated lifetime financial benefit of more than $600,000 by graduating with two degrees in just four years.

-In competitive health science fields such as nursing and physical therapy, qualifying students can apply for early admission and secure a place in the program.
-The University of Mary, then, places a strong emphasis on preparing students well for their professional careers while also being fully committed to preparing them to live fully and to live well.
+In competitive health science fields, such as nursing and physical therapy, qualifying students can apply for early admission and secure a place in the program.
+The University of Mary places a strong emphasis on preparing students well for their professional careers and a life fully lived well.